How well do you know the people who follow you?

 Quizzes are growing in popularity, but they aren’t a passing fad.
 Many of our quiz creators have been using quizzes for five years or more to generate leads for their businesses.

-What’s great about a quiz is that you can create it once and let it run on autopilot once it is set up.
+What’s great about a quiz is that you can create it once and let it run on autopilot after.
 You don’t have to constantly tweak it or create something new every few weeks to stay relevant.
 Your quiz will do the work for you.

 As a business owner, you shouldn’t have to worry about creating new content all the time.
 You have so many other things on your plate.